Currency Displayed in

 D) No, don’t use the AED

-Answer: B. It is very possible for someone to experience sudden cardiac arrest while swimming or using a hot tub, and it’s also very likely for a person experiencing SCA to be sweating profusely.
+Answer: B. It is very possible for someone to experience sudden cardiac arrest while swimming or using a hotsolid-pool-noodles-2-1-.jpg tub, and it’s also very likely for a person experiencing SCA to be sweating profusely.
 This doesn’t mean you can’t use an AED on this person, it’s just important to remove any wet clothing on the chest and get the chest dry enough so that the pads adhere tightly to the skin.
 Because water is such an excellent conductor of electricity, it’s extra important to ensure the chest is as dry as possible so that the shock penetrates the skin through the heart to the other pad, rather than moving superficially across the chest through the water.

 One issue that many people face is ensuring a patient’s modesty when removing bathing suits.
 Removing clothing –particularly wet or damp clothing – is so important to the success of the rescue.
 Be sure to ask all unnecessary bystanders to leave the scene or have someone hold towels up – which is both important for safety and for modesty.

-Please note Philips AEDs are safe to use on wet surfaces, you do not need to movem someone from a wet pool deck or wet grass.
+someone from a wet pool deck or wet grass.
 However some other brands do specify that they should not be used on wet surfaces, so check your manual.

 However, it’s extremely important not to waste time waiting for the chest to dry.
 Starting the AED on the patient and performing CPR will help keep the patient alive until emergency responders arrive on the scene.